vlyubchich/Manitoba/README.md

 # Weather and Yield Dataset

-This data set contains information on the weather:
+This dataset contains information on the weather:

 * date,
 * maximum temperature,